krzysztof-tobola/gradle-examples/presentation/markdown.md

 ## Extensions - containers

-Goal - we want to have a cleaner syntax for configuring multiple named items
+### The goal - a cleaner syntax for multiple named items

 ```groovy
 apply plugin: ExamplePlugin